Guidelines For Nomination and Election Into the Naismith Memorial Basketball Hall of Fame

 If an individual does not receive a single affirmative vote for three consecutive years (0-27 or 0-21) that person's candidacy is suspended for five years after which time he/she may again start the process of being reviewed by a Screening Committee.
 There is no limitation on the number of years a person can be considered for Enshrinement by a Screening Committee unless that person does not receive a single vote for three consecutive years.

-Newly introduced in 2011, there are directly elected Enshrinees from five committees representing the 1) “Contributor Category” from the North American Game, the 2) American Basketball Association (ABA), the 3) International Game, the 4) Veteran’s Game (out of the game 35+ years), and the 5) Early African-American Pioneers of the Game.
+Newly introduced in 2011, there are directly elected Enshrinees from four committees representing the 1) “Contributor Category” from the North American Game, the 2) International Game, the 3) Veteran’s Game (out of the game 35+ years), and the 4) Early African-American Pioneers of the Game.
 These “directly elected” categories have a one-step process versus the two-step process for North American and Women’s (Step one: Screening Committee produces Finalist; Step two: Honors Committee elects Enshrinees.)

 RESPONSIBILITY OF THE BOARD OF TRUSTEES